eformat/keycloak-utils/README.md

 1. Create client (eg. keycloak_acct_admin) for this script.
 Access Type: public.
 1. Add the realm admin user (eg. realm_admin) to the realm
 1. In the realm admin user's settings > Client Role > "realm-management", assign it all available roles
-1. In realm, enable Direct Grant API at Settings > Login
+1. In client, enable Direct Grant API at Settings > Login

 ### Import users found in csv
 ```sh